-If you do the PT Pyramid enough, you will find it to be a great challenge at first and you can mark your progress each time you do it as there is a warmup, max out, and cool down in every PT Pyramid of a 1 – max out – 1 programming (as pictured below).
-However, if you want a change of pace and a way to make a tough workout even tougher, try adding the TRX and replacing some of the exercises with the following options:
+If you do the PT Pyramid enough, you will find it to be a great challenge at first, and you can mark your progress each time you do it.
+There is a warmup, max-out and cooldown in every PT pyramid.
+However, if you want a change of pace and a way to make a tough workout even tougher, try adding the TRX and replacing some exercises with the following options:

-TRX Atomic Pushups – With your feet in the straps about 12 inches off of the floor, get into an elevated pushup position.
-Do a knee up followed by a pushup and repeat.
-These are tough and some sets you may want to go back to the normal pushup.
-Maybe try the TRX on the odd set and the regular pushup on the even sets when you first try this variation.
+TRX Atomic Push-ups: With your feet in the straps about 12 inches off of the floor, get into an elevated push-up position.
+Do a knee up followed by a push-up and repeat.
+These are tough, and you may want to go back to the normal push-up for some sets.
+Maybe try the TRX on odd sets and the regular push-up on even sets when you first try this variation.